ilyasergey/YSC2229/_sources/wsl.rst.txt

    :width: 820px
    :align: center

-11. You can additionally setup the following parameters in Emacs for better editing by searching in ``Options -> Customize Emacs -> Top-level Customization Group``:
+11. [Optional] You can additionally setup the following parameters in Emacs for better editing by searching in ``Options -> Customize Emacs -> Top-level Customization Group``: